-This newly established EASA network is a response to the ever increasing interest in anthropology and cognate disciplines to extend ethnographic research beyond the human to include other living beings as active participants in shared social worlds.
-This includes an interest in human relationships with other animals at the same time as it also embraces the manifold other life forms and organisms with which our diverse ways of life are constitutively entangled.
-Through paying close ethnographic attention to the possibilities and particularities of how humans and other living beings relate within ever emergent environments, anthropologists in particular, can make important contributions towards rethinking established approaches to the social and environmental challenges of our times.
+The HOLB network originated in 2016 as response to the ever-increasing interest to extend ethnographic research beyond the human.
+This includes a renewed focus of anthropology and cognate disciplines in the manifold entanglements of humans with other life forms and organisms.
+Through paying close ethnographic attention to the possibilities and particularities of how humans and other living beings relate within ever-emergent environments, anthropologists in particular can make important contributions towards rethinking established approaches to the social and environmental challenges of our times.

 The founding convenors established the network to encourage lively ‘multispecies conversations’ among anthropologists across European institutions and research traditions.
 Building on that initial impulse, the next phase of the network is set to expand on at least three fronts: 1) To encourage dialogue between anthropologists and natural scientists as key interlocutors for the understanding of other organisms’ dynamics and forms of collective organization.
 2) To produce grounded discussions on how living organisms are perceived and categorised, as well as “made” and “remade” through their relations to other species.
 3) To reflect on the porous limits of ‘life’/ ‘non-life’, and ‘human’ / ‘non-human’, as major analytical challenges of doing ethnography in the age of the Anthropocene.